 Gatling is mostly tested against JDK8 packages provided by Oracle.
-Gatling requires JDK8.
-We recommend that you use an up-to-date JDK.
+Gatling requires JDK8 (hence doesn’t support JDK9 atm).
+Gatling should work with any JDK8 update, yet we recommend that you use up-to-date one.

 If some launch scripts options are not available on your JVM, e.g. because you run a 32 bit version, please edit the scripts and remove the unsupported options.